-A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
-If the Group performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognised for the earned consideration that is conditional.
+A contract asset is the right to consideration in exchange for goods or services transferred to the customer that the Group has transferred to a customer that is not yet unconditional before the customer pays consideration or before payment is due.
 Contract assets are subject to impairment assessment, details of which are included in the accounting policies for impairment of financial assets.